 The process of checking citizens' personal identifiers to ensure eligibility for inclusion in the Electoral Register is controlled by the Cabinet Office via the Individual Electoral Registration Digital Service (IERDS).
+During the annual canvass the process of matching register data is controlled by the Cabinet Office.
 This includes:

-- The Department of Work and Pensions who use date provided to verify the identity of new applicants.
+- The Department of Work and Pensions who use date provided to verify the identity of new applicants and match all register data during canvass.
 View the Department for Works and Pensions personal information charter

 - The Cabinet Office will inform the old local authority of people who have moved area